This post may contain affiliate links. Please read our disclosure policy.

 Serving Sunday brunch yourself instead of hitting up a restaurant?
 Well, we’ve got you covered.
-This roasted vegetable frittata is to die for and just as good (if not better) than restaurant quality!
+This Roasted Vegetable Frittata is to die for and just as good (if not better) than what you would get at a restaurant!
 This is a great recipe for Easter Brunch, which is just around the corner, and we also plan on serving this up at a small bridal shower we are hosting this summer!
 Make them in advance (just don’t bake it yet!) toss it in the oven the morning of and you have a beautiful brunch to serve your guests!

 1/2 red bell pepper, diced

 1/4 of red onion, sliced thinly

 Salt and pepper, to taste

 1/2 cup of milk (I used 2%)

 2 cups of baby spinach